sreejesh79/sreejesh79/README.md

 ## About ##
 An experienced and successful software developer with a proven track record in building web, desktop, and mobile applications.
 I have consistently delivered high-quality projects on time for clients both in India and internationally.
 As the Founder and CEO of Kriyatma Infotainment LLP, a consultancy firm specializing in software and entertainment, I effectively manage teams across multiple projects and domains, ensuring excellence in execution and innovation.<br/>
  * With over 20 years of experience in Edu-Tech and Fin-Tech, I specialize in providing SaaS solutions and developing web, desktop, and mobile applications.
 My expertise extends to client services and project management, ensuring successful outcomes and high-quality deliverables.
- * 10 years of experience in MEAN Stack & 7 years of experience in MERN Stack Full stack Development.
- * Hands on experience with providing full stack SaaS solutions which includes both web and mobile applications.
+ * I have hands-on experience in delivering full-stack SaaS solutions, encompassing both web and mobile applications.
+ * I have a strong understanding of the software development life cycle (SDLC), from planning to deployment.
- * Good understanding of the microservice and multi-tenant application architecture.
+`* I have a strong understanding of the microservice and multi-tenant application architecture.
+ * Hands-on experience with AWS services.

 ## Tech Stack ##
 **BackEnd** : NodeJs, ExpressJs, Serverless, SailsJs, PHP.<br/>